• Skip to primary navigation

 People who live in a small town where the library is ridiculously expensive might just find all their book “happiness” from places like this.

-The key here is making sure your skillset matches up with what a company wants and offering your services accordingly.
+The key here is ensuring your skillset matches what a company wants and offering your services accordingly.

 If not, you’ll find yourself disappointed with not being compensated enough or at all rather than benefiting from the reading experience.